Biography - Career Narrative

 In 2009, I was appointed producer and participant composer for the Edinburgh University funded Encounters CD project.
 In 2010, I received a commission to compose a Quintet for Piano and Strings by the Seiras Piano Quintet for performance at the Sala Accademica di Santa Cecilia in Rome, and another from the Artisan Trio (Edinburgh) to compose a Quintet for Piano, Violin, Cello, Clarinet and Horn funded by the Edinburgh University Roberts Fund.

 I have also continuously received various commissions both nationally and internationally in orchestration and composition, including the 2013 Edinburgh Festival Fringe, for which I received a commission to compose Waltz jointly by The University of Edinburgh and The Royal Conservatoire of Scotland for their collaborative ballet Colours.
 Also in the Festival, my one act opera Medea received its world premiere at the Edinburgh Jazz Bar.
 In 2014 my opera Medea was repeated at the University of Edinburgh Reid Concert Hall, and I received various commissions in orchestration and composition, including the music score for a documentary film for the Edinburgh Sick Kids Friends Foundation and a commission from The Orchestra of the Canongait to compose a new symphony in 4 movements to be premiered in 2016.
-Throughout 2013-2015 I have been part time Lecturer in Orchestration and Composition for The University of Edinburgh..
+In 2015, I was commissioned to arrange and conduct the Glenfiddich 21yo Whiskyad campaign, and performed as keyboardist for the Richard Strauss Alpine Symphony and chorister for the Orchestra of the Canongait and Waverley Consort performances of the Bach B Minor Mass and Handel Messiah.
+Throughout the 2014-2016 academic years I have been part time Lecturer and Tutor in Orchestration and Composition on the Associated Staff of The University of Edinburgh.